apache/spark/BREEZE.rst

 Docker Images Used by Breeze
 ----------------------------

-For all development tasks, unit tests, integration tests and static code checks, we use the **CI image** maintained on the Docker Hub in the ``apache/airflow`` repository.
+For all development tasks, unit tests, integration tests, and static code checks, we use the **CI image** maintained on the Docker Hub in the ``apache/airflow`` repository.
-This Docker image contains a lot test-related packages (size of ~1GB).
+This Docker image contains a lot of test-related packages (size of ~1GB).
 Its tag follows the pattern of ``<BRANCH>-python<PYTHON_MAJOR_MINOR_VERSION>-ci`` (for example, ``apache/airflow:master-python3.6-ci``).
 The image is built using the `<Dockerfile.ci>`_ Dockerfile.